 - Its remaining lifetime PD at the reporting date based on the modified terms; with - The remaining lifetime PD estimated based on data on initial recognition and the original contractual terms.

 When modification results in derecognition, a new loan is recognised and allocated to Stage 1 (assuming it is not credit-impaired at that time).

-- (ii) Credit risk (continued) - (d) Credit quality analysis (continued)
+- (ii) Credit risk (continued) - (e) Significant increase in credit risk (continued)